erf/vis-plug/README.md

 	-- load a plugin given a repo (https://github.com/ can be omitted and expects a 'init.lua' file) { 'erf/vis-cursors' },

-	-- first parameter is a shorthand for 'repo'
+	-- first parameter is a shorthand for 'url'
-	{ repo = 'erf/vis-cursors' },
+	{ url = 'erf/vis-cursors' },

 	-- specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { 'erf/vis-test', file = 'init', ref = 'some-branch' },